Attosecond quantum optical interferometry: INTRODUCTION

 The aforementioned configurations of two-color driving fields, with one component being perturbative, have been explored in the classical setting with two coherent driving fields, and are usually termed attosecond interferometry~\cite{dahlstrom2011quantum, pedatzur2015attosecond, dudovich2006measuring, heck2021attosecond, brown2022attosecond}.
-Such all-optical interferometry schemes rely on the interference from the electron dynamics in different half-cycles of the driving pulse, where the presence of a perturbative second harmonic field breaks the symmetry between these events, leading to the presence of even harmonic orders.
-This, in turn, enables \emph{in situ} measurement of attosecond pulses~\cite{dudovich2006measuring}, as well as the reconstruction of information on the strong-field driven electron dynamics with ultrafast resolution~\cite{dahlstrom2011quantum, pedatzur2015attosecond}.
+Such all-optical interferometry schemes rely on the interference from the electron dynamics in different half-cycles of the driving pulse, where the presence of a perturbative second harmonic field breaks the symmetry between these events, leading to the presence of even harmonic orders.~This, in turn, enables \emph{in situ} measurement of attosecond pulses~\cite{dudovich2006measuring}, as well as the reconstruction of information on the strong-field driven electron dynamics with ultrafast resolution~\cite{dahlstrom2011quantum, pedatzur2015attosecond}.

 In this work, we consider its fully quantized counterpart, a concept introduced as \textit{attosecond quantum interferometry (AQI)}~\cite{stammer_weak_2025}.
-We are especially interested in the case of a strong coherent classical pump of frequency $\omega$ and its perturbative second harmonic $2 \omega$ in a squeezed quantum field (see Fig.~\ref{fig:scheme} for a schematic configuration).
-We show that the concept of AQI allows to engineer the quantum state of the harmonic field modes, to control the field correlations of the emitted harmonic radiation and provide a method to learn properties of the states' phase-space distribution in otherwise experimentally inaccessible regimes via an \textit{attosecond quantum tomography (AQT)}, which we dub the AQT-distribution.
+We focus on a configuration consisting of a strong coherent classical pump at frequency $\omega$ combined with a perturbative second harmonic $2 \omega$ prepared in a squeezed quantum field (see Fig.~\ref{fig:scheme}~(a) for a schematic configuration).
+After establishing the theoretical framework that sets the foundation of our analysis (Sec.~\ref{Sec:Th:Back}), we show how AQI enables phase-sensitive control over the phase-space properties of the harmonic field modes.~In particular, varying the relative phase between the two colors effectively modifies the Wigner function of the harmonics and allows for a controllable rotation in phase space~[Fig.~\ref{fig:scheme}~(b)], while changing their statistical properties~(Sec.~\ref{sec:2}).
+We then demonstrate that this control extends beyond the photon statistics of isolated harmonics~[Fig.~\ref{fig:scheme}~(c)] to the correlations between them, with characteristics that depend strongly on the even or odd order of the generated harmonics~(Sec.~\ref{Sec:Field:corr}).
+Building on this phase-dependent control mechanism, we introduce a method to access information about the harmonics phase-space distribution in an otherwise experimentally inaccessible spectral regime via an \emph{attosecond quantum tomography (AQT)} protocol, which we dub the AQT-distribution~(Sec.~\ref{Sec:AQT}).
+Since the same phase parameter that controls the rotation of the harmonic phase-space distribution also alters the harmonic statistics itself, we critically assess the scope, capabilities and limitations of AQT as a quantum tomography-like technique.